Charge Number Dependence of the Dephasing Rates of a Graphene Double Quantum Dot in a Circuit QED Architecture

-In conclusion, we have designed and fabricated a superconducting reflection-line resonator, and for the first time coupled a resonator to a graphene double quantum dot.
-This provides a platform for studying the physics of light-matter interaction with graphene devices in the microwave regime.
-In the future, long-distance and scalable quantum information processing with graphene qubits may be possible using this circuit quantum electrodynamics architecture.
-We demonstrate a graphene-qubit/resonator coupling rate of around tens of MHz in this hybrid device.
-This is consistent with results obtained in previous experiments using semiconducting quantum dots and transmission-line resonators \cite{Frey:PRL, Toida:PRL}.
-By fitting the phase shift as a function of the graphene-qubit energy splitting, we have accurately extracted device parameters and dephasing rates of the hybrid nanostructure using multiple probe-frequency measurements.
-For the first time, we have measured the dephasing rate in a graphene double quantum dot, which was observed to range from 0.5 GHz to 2 GHz depending on the graphene-qubit bias conditions.
+In summary, we have implemented a half-wavelength reflection line resonator, and coupled the resonator to a graphene DQD.
+This platform let us study the physics of light-matter interaction with graphene devices in the microwave regime.
+In this hybrid device we demonstrated a graphene DQD-resonator coupling strength in the tens of MHz.
+By fitting the phase shift as a function of the DQD detuning, we characterized the device and extracted the charge dephasing rates of the system by using a quantum model.
+The many well-shaped honeycomb cells in our device allowed us to observe the 4-electron periodicity of the dephasing rates, which may hint at the four-fold degeneracy expected for the twice two-fold valley and spin level degeneracy in graphene.